biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-dex.md

 # DEX

-Within these short series we are going to showcase how easy it is to build a DEX on top of Injective.
-There is an open-sourced [DEX](https://github.com/InjectiveLabs/injective-dex) which everyone can reference and use to build on top of Injective.
+Within these short series we are going to showcase how easy it is to build a DEX on top of Biyaliquid.
+There is an open-sourced [DEX](https://github.com/biya-coin/biyaliquid-dex) which everyone can reference and use to build on top of Biyaliquid.
 For those who want to start from scratch, this is the right place to start.

 The series will include: